 Recommended Hotels

 Bali is a heaven for luxury resorts.
-You have everything from immersive Balinese architecture and experiences through to transporting you to an environment that would fit in at a European beach front resort.
+You have everything from immersive Balinese architecture and experiences through to transporting you to an environment that would fit in at a European beachfront resort.
 In between, there’s an abundance of choice at all price ranges.
 While we’ve stayed at a number of budget hotels in Bali, I’d like to share a few that we’ve recently experienced that left a strong impression.

 Ritz Carlton Mandapa

 Perhaps the best hotel experience we’ve had anywhere in the world would be at the Ritz Carlton Mandapa.
-It’s a sensational property that has to be experience with your own eyes.
-Everything from the authentic Balinese experience to the lush location make this a stunning property to call home for your next vacation.
+It’s a sensational property that has to be experienced with your own eyes.
+Everything from the authentic Balinese experience to the lush location would make this a stunning property to call home for your next vacation.

 I won’t give too much away with photos because the element of surprise is part of the charm of this hotel, but needless to say, it’s spectacular and grand, while somehow being intimate and cosy.
+The service was also on-point and perfectly judged.

 Como Uma Ubud